-US Metal Tariffs And The Canadian EconomyPosted on 16 August 2018 by Admin
+US Metal Tariffs And The Canadian EconomyPosted on 16 August 2018

 There’s no shortage of news about US metal tariffs and the Canadian economy.
 The problem is in understanding the essentials.
 According to industry experts, President Trump’s tariffs against the world (and Canadians) are not necessarily a “shot against Canada.”

 While this might be somewhat reassuring in the print media, there’s still a critical need to put a plan together that will work for both Canada and the U.S. The fact is, US metal tariffs are already upsetting the status quo in the industry, even during the initial stages.

 The idea of working together for a “mutually satisfying agreement” sounds promising in a press release from the Americans.
 But the big question is about the definition of “mutually satisfying” and the follow-up question is about how everyone is getting there.